Overview

 insightPending is important because Insight Tree construction may be asynchronous.
 A successful extraction can write Raw Data and Memory Items immediately while insight construction continues in the background.

 Use Memind UI to inspect what extraction produced.
+Useful inspection points include:| View | What to inspect |

 | Buffers | Pending and recent conversation context. |